-Country Style Breakfast Sausage is produced by the Delaneys of Northwest Farm (Bandon), from a “forest foraging” heritage breed known as “Meishan” (Chinese, traslated as “Virtuous Beauty“).
-Note: This is the mild version of their breakfast sausage.
+Country Style Maple Breakfast Sausage is produced by the Delaneys of Northwest Farm (Bandon), from a “forest foraging” heritage breed known as “Meishan” (Chinese, traslated as “Virtuous Beauty“).
+Note: This is the maple flavored version of their breakfast sausage.

 The Meishan pigs who live at Northwest Farm are free range and fed a standard hog ration, supplemented by over-ripe, local fruits and vegetables.
 These pigs are not confined, nor do the Delaneys practice “crate farrowing”, but rather allow the sows and piglets plenty of room to roam.
 The pigs received their normal vaccinations, antibiotics only when needed to keep the animals healthy, and no hormones…ever.

 Meishans are a medium size heritage pig growing to 250 to 400 lbs at maturity.
 They are considered a “lard carcass” hog, producing a higher fat to meat ratio than domestic commercial carcass hogs.
 Meishan sows are renowned as excellent mothers, and typically have higher weaning to farrowing ratios than other breeds of pigs.